jballar6/cs260-startup/README.md

 - **login** - When you press enter or the login button it takes you into the Log page.
 - **database** - Workouts are started in local storage as a placeholder for the future database data.
 - **WebSocket** - I also dynamically update the Log list in real time with the stored workouts in reverse order of when they were added.
 - **application logic** - I've begun setting up some of the basic functionality with the ability to sort workouts by Weight, Reps, or Date in the Stats page.
+There is also working functionality for moving forward and backward through dates.
 I'm also currently working on making a Logbook object that will map the workouts arrays to the current date and display the proper workouts list for the selected date.